kamxhmartin/getzinetoknowyou/materials/guidetorunningGTKY.md

 ### Get your materials
 - Spread out papers
 - Allow participants to pick out their colors
+- Get out your smartphone, tablet, laptop, anything that has an internet connection
 ### Review Presentation

 ## Introduction